Jason-Duffy/AVRly/content/getting-started/Getting-started.md

 ![show_fuses output](./images/show_fuses.png)

 ## Flash Fuses
 First we need to flash the fuse settings.
 To do this, type `make set_custom_fuses` and the custom values from your Makefile will be written to the chip.
 You only need to do this when a chip is new, in an unknown state (eg. when re-used from a previous project) or you want to change the fuse settings.
 These new settings will be "burned" into the register and remain even after the chip is powered down.
+To revert to default fuse values, run `make set_default_fuses`.

 ## Flash the Code
 Now we are finally ready to flash the code.
 Type `make flash`, and the source code will be compiled, linked and written to the MCU.